Design Pattern Series - Factory Pattern (Golang)

 unsupported payment method: bitcoin

-- Add new payment types (e.g., BankTransfer, Crypto).
+• Add new payment methods (BankTransfer, Crypto).

-- Incorporate more complex initialization logic in the factory.
+• Add more complex initialization logic in the factory.

-Next post in the series Abstract Factory Pattern
+Next post in series Abstract Factory Pattern